Self Catering in Dornoch

-The Royal Burgh of Dornoch is a small town on the edge of the Dornoch Firth, steeped in history and is in a designated National Scenic Area in the Highlands of Scotland.
-Famed for its cathedral and championship golf course – one of the best in the world.
+The Royal Burgh of Dornoch is a small town on the edge of the Dornoch Firth, steeped in history and located in a designated National Scenic Area in the Highlands of Scotland.
+Dornoch is famed for its cathedral and championship golf course, one of the best in the world.

 Kerrisdale is a family owned stone cottage with a secluded south-facing garden.
 A 5 minute walk from a spectacular beach and one of the best golf courses in the world - Kerrisdale is an ideal base for hill walkers and fishermen and is within easy walking distance o...

-Sutherland is the largest and least populated region of the Highlands, covering most of the far north.
-It is a landscape of breathtaking beauty.
+Sutherland is the largest and least populated region of the Highlands, covering most of the far north, and is a landscape of breathtaking beauty.

 There are caves to investigate, mountains to scale and deserted beaches to stroll along.
 Fish pristine rivers and lochs, and wander through sheltered forests and woodlands.
 Marvel at huge waterfalls, watch for rare animals and plants, and discover the rich legacy of thousands of years of human habitation.